omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/transfers.md

 ## Implementation

-The process of creating a transfer can be broken down into four steps:
+For creating a transfer, the following steps are needed:
 1. Create a transaction body with the basic information about the transaction, including the UTXOs to be spent by the sender.
 2. Convert the transaction body into typed data, a sanitized version of the transaction body intended for transaction signing and encoding.
 3. Sign and encode the typed data into a signed transaction.
-4. Submit the signed transaction to the child chain.
+4. Submit the signed transaction to the Watcher.

 There are several ways to send a transaction on the OMG Network.
 It's recommended to use the first method but you may want to choose another approach for your specific use case.